Want to know how to learn French without firewalls?

 Language hacks are similar in that they can often make you feel like your new knowledge was unauthorized.
-These hacks allow you to improve your language skills in ways that seem to bypass the traditional idea of long, strenuous memorization exercises for conjugations and vocabulary.
+They allow you to improve your language skills in ways that seem to bypass the traditional idea of long, strenuous memorization exercises for conjugations and vocabulary.

 They can also give you confidence to tackle the harder aspects of language learning with momentum and tenacity.

-So let’s get started with our tips on how to learn French faster and more efficiently!
+So let’s get started with our tips on how to learn French fast and efficiently!